Students protest blaming India for flash floods

 In DU, students of several educational institutions held a torch procession from the TSC around 7:00pm and marched through various roads on the campus.

-During the procession, the students chanted slogans directed at India, including "Bharatiya agrashon rukhe darqao jonogon (People, stand against Indian aggression)," etc.
+During the procession, the students chanted slogans directed at India, including "Bharatiya agrashon rukhe darqao jonogon (People, stand against Indian aggression)", alongside other slogans.

 In JU, a few hundred students, alongside some teachers, organised a torch procession under the banner of Anti-Descrimination Student Movement around 7:30pm.
 Later, they held a rally at the university Shaheed Minar.